Giraffes in a national park in Tanzania

 - Conserving nature and natural resources, protecting life on Earth

-Areas of intervention: biodiversity and water - Peaceful and inclusive societies
+Areas of intervention: Biodiversity, water - Peaceful and inclusive societies

 Cooperation with Zanzibar

-In addition, at the government negotiations in the autumn of 2021, it was agreed that development cooperation with Zanzibar would be formally resumed.
+At the government negotiations in 2021, it was agreed that development cooperation with Zanzibar would be resumed.
 This semi-autonomous territory is characterised by political tensions, struggles for independence, sluggish economic development and enormous poverty.

-Bilateral development cooperation with Zanzibar was put on hold following undemocratic elections in 2015 that were accompanied by rioting and violence.
-After elections in October 2020, Hussein Ali Mwinyi became Zanzibar’s new president.
-He formed a governing coalition with Zanzibar’s strongest opposition party (see also Political situation).
+Cooperation with Zanzibar was put on hold following undemocratic elections in 2015.
+In October 2020, Hussein Ali Mwinyi was elected as Zanzibar’s president.
+He formed a government of national unity together with Zanzibar's strongest opposition party and is pursuing a policy of balance and conciliation.